-What It Takes To Becoming A Detective?
+What It Takes To Becoming An independent Detective?

 Whether you are a detective on a police force, the CBI, FBI or are a freelancer, you must have certain skills and qualities to excel at your work.
-However, as a freelance detective or investigating officer, you will be expected to handle cases professionally and acutely, by your own, while having a sound judgement and critical thinking ability.
+However, as a freelance detective or investigating officer, you will be expected to handle cases professionally and acutely, by your own, while having sound judgment and critical thinking ability.

-Although, experience does count, you also have to go beyond and above and use the road not taken in order to get the job done.
+Although experience does count, you also have to go beyond and above and use the road not taken in order to get the job done.

 Measure Your Skills against these 5 Qualities Necessary for an Independent Detective

-1. Gut Instinct – Use Your Sixth Sense
+Use Your Sixth Sense

 Call it your sixth sense or the subconscious mind, mastering the art of reading a crime scene is the most important and imperative skill a detective should possess.
 Gut Instinct, a tickling sensation behind your neck that we most often ignore is what you should work on.

-Duncan McNab is a former detective turned true crime journalist and author.
+Duncan McNab is a former detective turned true-crime journalist and author.
 Duncan explains about a detective’s gut instinct, “Good coppers who know their business and have the right skills and experience gain instinct.
-They can look at a crime and think [that] the likelihood of X being responsible is pretty good.
+They can look at crime and think [that] the likelihood of X being responsible is pretty good.
 What you don’t do is then try and build your evidence to support what you think.
 Let the evidence take you there”.

-2. Communication And Interrogation Skills – Read People As Subtly Yet Clearly As Water
+Read People As Subtly Yet Clearly As Water

 Communication skill is quite the backbone of an investigating job.
 Freelance or not, Detectives must interview or rather interrogate clients, victims, witnesses and suspects.
 As a detective, you have to also work discreetly and at the same time extract as much detail as possible from people.